 - you normally can’t transfer from one credit card with the same bank to another one – phone the Balance Transfer offer bank to check your transfer from XYZ card will be possible

-- make the minimum payment each month, otherwise the 0% will probably be withdrawn
+- you must make the minimum payment each month, if you miss one the 0% offer will probably be withdrawn

 - don’t use these cards for spending – new spending won’t be at 0%